-In 2009, the Thirty Meter Telescope International Observatory (TIO) selected Maunakea, in Hawaii, as the preferred site to build and operate TMT.
-However, in December 2015, the Hawaii Supreme Court ruled that the state’s permitting process was flawed, and the State Board of Land and Natural Resources was ordered to re-do the permit process.
-The re-do of the permit process took approximately a year, and in September 2017, the BLNR approved a new permit for TMT.
-Opponents challenged the new permit, and it is before the Hawaii Supreme Court.
-But, while Maunakea continues to be TIO’s preferred site, TMT has also extensively investigated several alternative sites to ensure that construction can begin in a timely fashion.
+In 2009, a site (MK13N) below the summit of Maunakea, in Hawaii, emerged as the preferred site for TMT.
+However, access to the MK13N site has been halted by TMT opponents at several occasions since 2014.
+As a result, while Maunakea continues to be TIO’s preferred site, TMT has also extensively investigated several alternative sites to ensure that construction can begin in a timely fashion.
 The alternate sites considered were distributed over the two hemispheres: Two sites in Chile, and two others in Mexico and Spain (respectively San Pedro Martir and Roque de los Muchachos Observatories).

-(1) The quality of the ORM site, which will support TMT core science programs
+(1) The quality of the ORM site, which will support all TMT core science programs

 (media values, unless stated otherwise)

 |Seeing at 60 m above ground2 (arcsec)||0.50||0.58|